Laser Printer Vs Inkjet For Art Prints | Printer Comparison For Art

 Apart from quality, laser printers have several disadvantages over inkjet printers.
 Although laser printers work faster, they might take some time to warm up.
 Plus, these printers can’t handle a variety of printing materials or paper like the inkjet ones, and anything heat-sensitive cannot be run through them.

-Ink jet printer ink tank for refill, cmyk ink tank installed on the side of inkjet printer
+Ink jet printer ink tank for refill, CMYK ink tank installed on the side of inkjet printer

 Laser Printer Vs Inkjet Final Words